Anthony Marinelli: Personal life

 Marinelli and his wife Cynthia live with their three children in the Los Angeles area.
+He has two children from his previous marriage to Jill Schoelen.
 Marinelli holds dual-citizenship (United States and Italy); his Italian citizenship is inherited through his father's lineage.
 He is a licensed soccer coach and has been an LA Galaxy season ticket holder since the team's move to Carson, California in 2003.
 He has been a patron of the Los Angeles Philharmonic since 1980 and is a founding member of the Electronic Music Alliance (EMA).

 Synclavier synthesizers

 Marinelli became interested in analog synthesizers in his teenage years.
 His piano instructor knew of another student with these interests and introduced Marinelli to Brian Banks.
 Marinelli and Banks became known for performances as a synthesizer duo, including as an opener for the Los Angeles Philharmonic in 1980.

 Live KFAC radio broadcast classical works such as Toccata and Fugue in D minor, BWV 565, Fugue in G minor, "Little", BWV 578, Beethoven Symphony No 8 in F Major, Tchaikovsky Romeo & Juliet Fantasy Overture and other performances as Marinelli's synthesizer group The Synners expanded their reach.

 Marinelli and Banks then teamed with Emmy Award-winning composer Arthur B. Rubinstein, creating one of the first known digitally synthesized musical scores, Blue Thunder, released in 1983.
 The trio joined with Cynthia Morrow as The Beepers, and their songs, "Video Fever" and "Long Line Leading To Men", made the soundtrack for the 1983 film, WarGames.
 The Beepers song "Theme from Blue Thunder (Murphy's Law)" was used in Blue Thunder with an instrumental version closing the film.

-The film industry expressed interest in synthesizer technology while Banks and Marinelli simultaneously emerged as experts in the practical-application of the new technology.
+The film industry expressed interest in synthesizer technology while Banks and Marinelli simultaneously emerged as experts in the practical application of the new technology.
 Banks and Marinelli made a "polaroid" of the Quincy Jones soundtrack for The Color Purple (1985) available to director Steven Spielberg during filming and editing.
 This process allowed the score to be completely written before orchestral musicians were hired.